takomo-io/takomo-docs/docs/stack-properties/blueprint.md

 ## Usage in configuration

-`blueprint` property can be defined in:
+`blueprint` property can be defined only in stack configuration files.

-- stack configuration files

 ## Requirements